Gordon: New Yorkers talk like they're all big and bad, but I bet they don't deal with half this shit on the subway!

 - Sector 3 of Jumper Two features Ogmo thrown on a train by the Conductor.
 Of course, the train was designed for a very luxurious travel.

-- Jean-Bison's trainyard in Sly 2 Band Oo Thieves features several Train Job missions.
+- Jean-Bison's trainyard in Sly 2: Band of Thieves features several Train Job missions.

-- Heather Mason has to fight through a train full of monsters in Silent Hill 3.
+- Heather Mason has to fight through a Sinister Subway train full of monsters in Silent Hill 3.

 - You find yourself amidst a Train Job in Red Dead Revolver while going to Brimstone.